This post contains affiliate links.

 Let's talk about how good it is for your senses too!
 The baked pumpkin comes out of the oven in the most sublime color of burnt orange.
 Just looking at it feels like late autumn.

 And then there is the smell!
-Not only does the creamy sausage and vegetables smell delicious, but the baking pumpkin will take you back to the Halloween nights of your childhood.
+Not only does the creamy sausage and vegetables smell delicious, but the baked pumpkin will take you back to the Halloween nights of your childhood.
 Remember the tantalizing scent of candles burning in jack-o-lanterns?

 I'm really talking up Halloween for this recipe, but honestly, it would make a delicious dinner anytime during the fall.